google/keytransparency/kubernetes/README.md

 # Usage

-To spin up a minimalistic deployment on Google Compute Engine, run the following command to create and upload all containers:
+To spin up a minimalistic deployment of keytransparency on Google Compute Engine, run the following command to create, upload, and run all containers:
 ```
 ../.scripts/deploy.sh
 ```

-TODO(ismail): Write an actual Readme